 The emphasis is on relaxation – think Caribbean cool, and add spice with a lagoon-blue necklace or banana-yellow bandana.

-Gather in the communal treehouse, the Living Room, for meals cooked up in the House Kitchen.
-Continuing the wood-and-white theme, the Living Room’s hand-crafted mahogony day-beds are dressed in white linen and scattered with cushions.
+Gather in the communal treehouse, The Living Room, for meals cooked up in the House Kitchen.
+Continuing the wood-and-white theme, The Living Room’s hand-crafted mahogony day-beds are dressed in white linen and scattered with cushions.
 Shots of colour come via the views – the open-plan space overlooks the jungle and Alligator Head.
 Pick a banana from one of the trees on the deck, but don’t get full – freshly caught snapper, lobster or meat cooked on the open grill, flavoured with herbs and greens plucked from the mountain garden, await.
-All the Jamaican staples (callaloo, plantain, ackee, breadfruit, yam, wild cocoa, sweet potato and curry) are present and correct, cooked with love by Elaine and served by Carla – entertainer, housekeeper, and all-round superstar.
+All the Jamaican staples (callaloo, plantain, ackee, breadfruit, yam, wild cocoa, sweet potato and curry) are present and correct, cooked with love by several dedicated chefs.

 Have pre- and post-dinner drinks at the Living Room, and set the mood by lining up playlists on the house iPod.

 Kanopi House disdains set timings, so you can eat and drink whenever suits you (within reason).
 The restaurant closes around ten each night, or until the last guest leaves.

 None, however breakfast lunch or dinner can be be served in your room if ordered with 24-hour notice.

 Norman Manley airport in Kingston, served by Caribbean Airlines (www.caribbean-airlines.com), is the nearest airport, two hours’ drive away.
-Alternatively, for US$1,350, four people can share a helicopter flight (with restricted baggage).
+Alternatively, for US$1695 four people can share a helicopter flight (with restricted baggage).

 Kanopi House is hidden away, with a semi-secret location.
-It’s easier to let the hotel’s drivers pick you up and drop you off – they will also ferry you from A to B while you’re on the island.
+It’s easier to let the hotel’s transfer company, Paradise Tours, pick you up and drop you off – they will also ferry you from A to B while you’re on the island.
 If you want to be independent, there is plenty of parking space.
 Port Antonio is the nearest town, a 10-minute drive away.